npcantrell/PDE_NNets/README.md

 ## Description:

-This is the repository for the final project as part of the AMATH 563 - Deep Learning Theory and Application course at the University of Washington.
+This is the repository for the final project as part of the AMATH 563 -Inferring Structure of Complex Systems course at the University of Washington.

 ## Abstract: